 Navigating Alcohol Taxation in Indonesia

-obtain alcohol license in indonesia
+obtain alcohol license

 Understanding alcohol taxation in Indonesia is pivotal for any foreign entrepreneur looking to enter the alcohol selling market.
 Indonesia imposes a hefty import duty on alcoholic products, reflecting the government’s stringent control over alcohol due to religious, social, and health considerations.